 Alternate definition: According to the Federal Reserve’s guidelines, Regulation D “specifies how depository institutions must classify different types of deposit accounts for reserve requirements purposes.”

 As of April 24, 2020, the Federal Reserve has paused the Reg D six-withdrawal limit, although banks may continue to restrict withdrawals.

 Regulation D is really all about designating certain consumer bank accounts—money market and savings accounts—as a means for people to store their money for the long term.
 By limiting the number of transfers and withdrawals per month, the regulation prevents consumers from using these accounts to pay bills or conduct other everyday activities.
 After all, that’s what checking accounts are for.

-The Federal Reserve’s goal is for these accounts to remain mostly untouched and stable so that banks can keep ample funds in reserve in their vaults.
+The Federal Reserve’s goal is for these accounts to remain mostly untouched and stable so that banks can keep ample funds in reserve.